Back

 dashboard ui

 On the left side, there is a block with a horizontal scroll.
 Adding such elements to the dashboard seems to be a dubious idea, it is better to rearrange the indicators so that they fit on one screen.
 In situations when all the data should be in front of your eyes, it’s infuriating having to scroll through the screen.
-This may fit a mobile app design because of the lack of space on the screen but cannot be accepted in a desktop like in the example above.
+This may fit a mobile app design because of the lack of space on the screen but it cannot be accepted in a desktop like in the example above.

 Max Successfuloff,

 Here, the interface is overloaded with colors.
 I counted 8 on one screen.
-Yes, they are muted, but it still looks too bright and my eyes are trying to focus on everything at the same time.
+Yes, they are muted, but it still looks too bright and my eyes are trying to focus on everything simultaneously.
 There is space between blocks, which is a plus, but the bars themselves are monotonous, designed in the form of simple columns of numbers.
 Accents in the form of red and green triangles do not work because of the diversity of the UI UX design around — the brain simply does not notice them.

 Max Successfuloff,